5-Month Level 2 CFA Exam Study Plan: Intro

 |Final Review||22 May 2023|

 If you set up your personalized study plan,

 the deadlines will get adjusted.

-Current Week You will be asked to focus on your current week of studying.
-You will know what to study, when to study, and how much to study.
-At the end of the week, your hard work will be evaluated (hit the ‘Sum Up’ button).
+CFA Exam Study Planner: STUDY View You will be asked to focus on your current week of studying.
+You will know what to study (left-hand menu) and how much to study (benchmark study times).
+Here, you'll also find your study lessons, including videos, tests, PDFs, etc. At the end of the week, your hard work will be evaluated (hit the SUM UP button).

 CFA Exam Study Planner: PROGRESS View You will be able to see your progress by topics and weeks.
 Each week your Chance to Pass score will go up or down.

 CFA Exam Study Planner: REVIEW View To learn, you must review.
 Use the special view of your Study Planner to review your study lessons, rewatch videos, revise formulas, etc.